datarockets/career/apprenticeship.md

 ## How To Apply

+In order to apply send us a message to join@datarockets.com with your CV.
+In the message, please share the following:

-* Send us a link to your GitHub profile that has repositories with your code.
+* Your GitHub profile that has repositories with your code or any other source of your code.
 * Tell us something you learned just recently and what you think about it (maybe it's something unexpected or something that impressed you for some reasons).